 Vitamin D. Many of us are deficient in vitamin D. Consider more time in the sun (try to get 10-15 minutes of sun on your arms, legs, abdomen and face 3 times per week) and a nice, easy liquid D supplement–one or two drops a day!
 It’s very unlikely that your prenatal vitamin is providing you with enough Vitamin D (most only provide 400 IU’s).
 In a double-blind, randomized clinical trial by the National Institute of Health it was found that in a diverse group of pregnant women who took 4,000 IU’s of vitamin D each day received the greatest benefits in the prevention of preterm labor and birth, and infections.
 The trial confirmed that vitamin D at higher levels is safe for pregnant women and their babies.
 Be sure to have your vitamin D levels checked to see if you are deficient.

 Probiotics, some formulated just for pregnant women, may help build the good bacteria in preparation for birth and alleviate digestive problems.

-Can’t I Eat My Vitamins in Food?
+Can’t I Get My Vitamins from Food?

-Sort of.
-Eating a healthy diet consisting of whole foods rich in vegetables, fruits, nuts, seeds, meats, and other foods you can identify to get most of your nutrients.
+Yes and no. Eating a healthy diet consisting of whole foods rich in vegetables, fruits, nuts, seeds, meats, and other foods you can identify to get most of your nutrients.
 It’s difficult to get enough of some of the nutrients without supplements because of how depleted our soils are from over-farming.
 So while you can eat more fish to get your Omega-3 fatty acid intake and eat bananas for your potassium, getting in the optimal level of all nutrients is difficult.
 Supplements carry some of that burden and guesswork for you.